 Since then, scientists have looked to see where the radiation is coming from while looking to describe the properties of the signal.
 The latter became apparent rather quickly.

 "It's a diffuse signal coming from all directions, so it is not caused by any one single object," said Al Kogut, who headed the ARCADE team at NASA's Goddard Space Flight Center in Greenbelt, Maryland.
 "The signal also has a frequency spectrum, or 'color,' that is similar to radio emission from our own Milky Way galaxy."

 Scientists call the signal "radio synchrotron background" — background being an emission from many individual sources and blending together into a diffuse glow.
 But because the "space roar" is caused by synchrotron radiation, a type of emission from high-energy charged particles in magnetic fields, and because every source has the same characteristic spectrum, pinpointing the origin of this intense signal is difficult.

-Is the space roar coming from the Milky Way?
+Is the space roar coming from inside the Milky Way?

 Whether or not this source is inside or outside the Milky Way is under debate.

 "There are good arguments why it cannot be coming from within the Milky Way, and good arguments for why it cannot be coming from outside the galaxy," Kogut said.

 One reason it probably isn't coming from within our galaxy is because the roar doesn't seem to follow the spatial distribution of Milky Way radio emission.
 But nobody is saying for certain that the signal isn't from a source closer to home — only that the smart money is on it coming from elsewhere.